You are listening to the Sean Hannity Radio Show Podcast.

 I was in a coma because they had beaten me so bad when they were doing it.

-Hillary Clinton says in this recording, well, this guy was accused of raping a twelve year old, by the way, that's your life.
+Hillary Clinton says in this recording, well, this guy was accused of raping a 12-year-old.

-And of course he claimed he didn't do it and all this stuff.
+And of course, he claimed he didn't do it and all this stuff.

 And then she described the event.